 |ValidationStatus||The current validation status for the member.
 Validation status only exists for leaf, consolidated, and collection attribute views, because there is no validation stored for relationship members.|

 Modeling is more art than science.
-You must understand not only your datasets and how they interact, but you also need to understand the related systems, people and their processes.
+You must understand not only your datasets and how they interact, but you also need to understand the related systems, people and processes.

 Master Data Services is not a data warehouse or a reporting tool.
 It is a data management tool.
 This is a difficult distinction for many to understand.
 Master Data Services should be used to manage and store lists for the business.
 Security can create boundaries for multiple users.
 Business rules notify users of issues with the data, while the Web UI, Add-In for Excel, and Web Service give the entire organization access to work on the same datasets.
-All of these features are designed around managing data changes.
+All these features are designed around managing data changes.

 Once data is being managed correctly in MDS, ETL processes can send this data into data marts and warehouses to provide the reports demanded by the business.
 These systems can focus on the reporting structures, disseminating the information without concern for the data editing and quality processes.
-In this chapter we will try to provide insight into some of the more common complex problems that we have seen.
+In this chapter, we will try to provide insight into some of the more common complex problems that we have seen.

 MDS is best built from the top down, not the bottom up.
 As we discussed in Chapter 3, the first step in managing data is to determine the major entities that need to be managed.
 Unfortunately, many modelers then move directly to the downstream systems to build their models, deriving all columns from these pre-existing systems.
-This section discusses some significant pitfalls with this approach that you should be aware of.
+This section discusses some significant pitfalls with this approach to be aware of.

 Whether a system is purchased or created, the data model of that system was developed through a series of compromises.
 If you were building a system to manage payroll, how many attributes would you add for each employee?
 Would you add information about certifications they hold?
 Each system is built to solve a business need.
 Some of these systems will attempt to solve multiple needs or allow for minimal customization.
 If you focus on a single system, you run the risk of bringing these compromises into MDS.